Jungle Woman: Production

-Filming began on February 14, 1944 at Pollard Lake for pre-production with Acquanetta.
-In an interview in 1984 about the film, Edward Dein didn't recall much about the production of the film, but stated that "we always used old sets from other films.
+Filming began on February 14, 1944, at Pollard Lake for pre-production with Acquanetta.
+In an interview in 1984 about the film, Edward Dein didn't recall much about the production of the film, but said that "we always used old sets from other films.
 These jungle pictures and horror films were exploitable, so we did them.
 Sixty minutes was about right for a B film because they were used as filler, like newsreel".
 LeBorg recalled that the film was made in one week, and that most of these films were made in ten days.
 Studio papers indicate the film took the full 12 days to shoot.

 Release

-Jungle Woman was released on July 7, 1944 where it was distributed by the Universal Pictures Company.
+Jungle Woman was released on July 7, 1944, where it was distributed by the Universal Pictures Company.
 It was followed by the sequel The Jungle Captive.

-Jungle Woman was released on Blu-ray by Scream Factory on June 16, 2020 as the fifth volume in their Universal Horror Collection, along with Captive Wild Woman, The Monster and the Girl and The Jungle Captive.
+It was released on Blu-ray by Scream Factory on June 16, 2020, as the fifth volume in their Universal Horror Collection, along with Captive Wild Woman, The Monster and the Girl and The Jungle Captive.